 - Vehicle impoundment,

 - Or canceled license plates.

 Louisiana also has a “No Pay, No Play” law (RS 32:866) that’s designed to further punish uninsured drivers.
 This law states that if you’re uninsured and get into a car accident, you have to pay the first $15,000 in bodily injury liability and the first $25,000 in property damage, even if the other driver is technically at fault in the accident.

 On top of the damages you probably suffered as a result of the accident, this penalty is enough to catapult you into years of crippling debt.
 That’s why it pays to have the minimum bodily injury and property damage liability coverage – literally.

 Call Baton Rouge Car Accident Lawyers at The Law Offices of Ossie Brown Today

 If you or a loved one suffered major injuries or death in a car accident with an uninsured driver, it’s crucial to reach out to an experienced car accident lawyer at our law firm.
-We have been helping our injured clients obtain justice and financial compensation for their suffering since 1984.
+Our Baton Rouge uninsured motorist lawyers have been helping our injured clients obtain justice and financial compensation for their suffering since 1984.
 We can do the same for you.
-Call 225-343-1111 to schedule a free consultation at the Law Offices of Ossie Brown today.
+Call 225-343-1111 to schedule a free consultation with our Baton Rouge personal injury attorneys.